SegataLab/repophlan/readme.txt

 Known issues:

-* Eukaryotes are missing.
-Need to find a principled means to get them from NCBI
 * For almost all the assembly additional informative file can be automatically
   downloaded:
   - .asn (probably not useful)